zacniewski/IT-materials-for-Erasmus-2025-at-the-Polish-Naval-Academy/README.md

 # IT materials for Erasmus 2025 at the Polish Naval Academy
+Materials for Erasmus students for classes on "Computer Programming" and "Computer Graphics"

 # Information
 This website contains materials useful for the subjects: